-Where a complaint has been made against the Headteacher, Trustee (including the Chair of Trustees) or member of the Central Team which cannot be formally resolved, the Complainant may write to the Chief Operations Officer of ELT Partnership Board within 10 school days of receiving the letter confirming the outcome of the investigation to request a Complaint Panel Hearing.
+Where a complaint has been made against the Headteacher, Trustee (including the Chair of Trustees) or member of the Central Team which cannot be formally resolved, the Complainant may write to the Chief Operations Officer of Connect Education Trust within 10 school days of receiving the letter confirming the outcome of the investigation to request a Complaint Panel Hearing.

-The complaint will then follow the principles of the Stage 4 process (see point 6.1 - 6.6 below) except the Panel will be comprise of two other Trustees with no involvement in or detailed knowledge of the complaint, in addition to one other person who is independent of the management and running of the Trust and any of its schools.
+The complaint will then follow the principles of the Stage 4 process (except the Panel will be comprise of two other Trustees with no involvement in or detailed knowledge of the complaint, in addition to one other person who is independent of the management and running of the Trust and any of its schools.